-The 2009 Crimes Against Women Conference in Dallas Texas this week has been quite interesting.
+The 2009 Crimes Against Women Conference in Dallas Texas has been quite interesting.
 I’ve picked out some “make you think” quotes from the conference to share with you all:

 - Over four million women are victims of a violent crime each year in the United States.